 - The disciplinary power of the University is independent of prosecutorial or judicial action; its exercise is neither demanded by pendency of state action nor precluded by the absence or failure of state action.

-- At the Baccalaureate day faculty meeting, there shall be only two conditions required for faculty recommendation for a degree: (1) that the candidate has met the academic requirements for a degree, to which the University Registrar shall attest; and (2) that there are no Washington and Lee disciplinary proceedings or criminal charges pending against a candidate, to which the Vice President for Student Affairs and Dean of Students shall attest.
-If student misconduct occurs between the faculty vote on recommending degrees and graduation, the matter will be handled administratively through the Provost.
+- At the final faculty meeting before the respective graduation, there shall be only two conditions required for faculty recommendation for a degree: (1) that the candidate has met the academic requirements for a degree, attested to by the University Registrar for undergraduates or by the Associate Dean for Academic Affairs for law students; and (2) that there are no Washington and Lee conduct proceedings or criminal charges pending against a candidate, attested to by the Vice President for Student Affairs and Dean of Students for undergraduates and the appropriate student affairs dean for law students.
+If student misconduct occurs between the faculty meeting and graduation, the matter will be handled administratively through the Office of the Provost.

 - The Student Judicial Council, a wholly student group, shall have primary, first-instance responsibility for deciding most misconduct cases and imposing penalties, with the exception of cases involving the Honor System, which are adjudicated by the Student Executive Committee, or student acts of prohibited discrimination, harassment, retaliation, and sexual misconduct, which are adjudicated by the Harassment and Sexual Misconduct Board.
 The Interfraternity Council/ Panhellenic Council are responsible for deciding cases of hazing and retaliation by fraternities and sororities.
 The President and Provost have independent disciplinary authority consistent with University policies.
 Under certain circumstances a student may appeal a finding and the penalty imposed by the Student Judicial Council to the University Board of Appeals.
 Decisions made by the IFC and Panhellenic Council may also be appealed to the University Board of Appeals.
 Decisions made by the Harassment and Sexual Misconduct Board may be appealed to the Appeal Panel.
 Violations of the Honor System are adjudicated by the Executive Committee of the Student Body.
 A student found in violation of the Honor System is subject to a single sanction—dismissal from the University.
 A student may appeal the finding by the Executive Committee to an Open Hearing before the student body.